faaizja/ROLL-A-DICE/README.md

 # ROLL-A-DICE
-Sum of dices will either print your name in uppercase or lowercase
+User enters name.
+Two dices are rolled.
+If the sum of the number on the two dices are even, the user's name is printed in uppercase letters.
+If the sum is odd, the name is printed in all lowercase letters.